ggluo/bart-trt/readme.md

 # Bart With TensorRT

-This script performs deep learning models with bart using TensorRT as backend.
+This repository shows how inference deep learning models with BART using TensorRT as backend.

 ## Prerequisites